PowerDNS/pdns/pdns/recursordist/docs/appendices/EOL.rst

 ======================

 We aim to have a major release every six months.
-The latest release receives correctness, stability and security updates by releasing minor releases.
+The latest major release train receives correctness, stability and security updates by the way of minor releases.
 We support older releases with critical updates for one year after the next following major release.

 Older releases are marked end of life and receive no updates at all.